featherbear/UNSW-CSE-Thesis/site/content/posts/13-07-2022-progress-update.md

 That's how the [`valetudo-helper-miioota`](https://github.com/Hypfer/valetudo-helper-miioota) script works - when connected to the cleaner's AP (during initial pairing), you would upload the Valetudo-patched firmware.

+> Note: Device must not be initialised yet...
+If you were malicious, I guess you could 'accidentally' reset someone's vacuum cleaner...
+It's not like there is any personal data on the machine.
+>
+> As a third-party / distributor.. this method would greatly increase the speed at which you could modify the systems since you don't need to open up the device to get access to the UART.

 Knowing that we can inject our own firmware, we could likely inject malware from the get-go.
 This would greatly reduce the time required to gain root access.

 ## Why?